DemonSheep/LeapMotionUserInterfaceAssets/README.md

           self.some_button_name = [ CubicButton(**kargs), self.some_button_callback]
           ...

-          // We have list of every Interaction Element so we can iterate thorugh and poll them self.UE_list = [self.some_button_name,...]
+          // We have list of every Interaction Element so we can iterate through and poll them self.UE_list = [self.some_button_name,...]